luizakuze/PRG2/README.md

 ## Prog2 📌💻
-This is my exercise repository for the `Programming 2` course in the third semester of the Telecommunications Engineering program (2022.3 semester).
+This is my repository for the `Programming 2` course in the third semester of the Telecommunications Engineering program (2022.3 semester).
 Here you will find exercises and materials related to this course, which uses the C++ programming language.